lamualfa/routify-ts/README.md

 - Add `svelte-check` script & some `devDependencies` to `package.json`.
 - Rename `src/main.js` to `src/main.ts`.
 - Add `lang` property to `script` element in `src/App.svelte`.
-- Add some plugins & configurations to `scripts/base.config.js`.
+- Add some plugins & configurations to `rollup.config.js` file.
 - Create new `extensions.json` file in `.vscode` directory.

 <hr/>